Trials: Divine Healing — What, Why, How?

 The New Testament also records examples of healing by the apostles.
 Acts 3:1-16 describes the case of the lame man healed by Peter and John.
 This example is remarkable because no statement is made that the man had faith.
 He was not even asking or expecting to be healed at the time, but was begging for money.

 The apostle Peter performed some outstanding healings.
 “They brought the sick out into the streets and laid them on beds and couches, that at least the shadow of Peter passing by might fall on some of them” (Acts 5:15).
-Acts 9:36-42 records how Peter healed Tabitha by raising her from the dead.
-A dramatic event!
+Acts 9:36-42 records how Peter healed Tabitha by raising her from the dead!

 Acts 19:11-12 shows how “handkerchiefs” or “cloths” sent from Paul worked great healing miracles.
 Acts 20:7-12 describes a breathtaking resurrection performed by Paul after a young man fell from a balcony and died.
-1 Corinthians 11:29-30 finds Paul telling the Corinthian church that healings among them were infrequent because of their lack of understanding of Jesus’ sacrifice evidenced by their noncaring attitudes toward the other believers.
+1 Corinthians 11:29-30 finds Paul telling the Corinthian church that healings among them were rare because of their lack of understanding.

 1 Corinthians 12:9-10, 28-30 lists “gifts of healing” among the spiritual gifts of Christians, but does not elaborate, and lists healing after such gifts as leadership or wisdom.